-13.9 Library Services
+Library Services

 The NUNM Library provides information resources for student learning and research.
-The library is located on the first floor of the Academic Building and is open Monday through Friday during the academic year.
+The library is located on the first floor of the Academic Building and is open five days a week during the academic year.
 The collection includes both classic and modern works of natural and Chinese medicine, as well as current books from the biomedical sciences.
 A separate room houses a collection of rare books.
 The library also has an extensive electronic resources collection, with access to thousands of electronic journals as well as databases such as CHANT, UpToDate, and Natural Medicines.

-NUNM students with library accounts may use their NUNM ID cards to borrow circulating materials.
+NUNM students with libary accounts may use their NUNM identification cards to borrow circulating materials.
 Electronic journals and databases may be accessed using NUNM student credentials while off campus.
 It is the borrower's responsibility to return circulating materials on time.
-Fines are assessed to encourage prompt return of library materials, and may be paid with cash or check at the library circulation desk or by using a credit card at the Business Office.
-Students with unpaid fines and fees in excess of \$20 may have a hold placed on their student account.
+Fines and fees may be assessed to encourage prompt return of library materials; these can be paid with cash or check at the library circulation desk or by using a credit card at the Business Office.
+Students with unpaid fines and fees in excess of twenty dollars may have a hold placed on their student account.
 Other policies regarding library use can be found at: library.nunm.edu/policies/.